 - Comprehensive asthma evaluations every 6 months (in addition to their yearly preventative visits).
 This includes updating asthma action plans to be followed at home and school, evaluating the effectiveness of medications, reevaluating and assessing goals.

 - Computerized Lung Studies every 6 months for children 6 years and older.

 - Evaluation of asthma triggers such as allergies, infections (viruses, tonsillitis, sinus infections) and exercise

 - Asthma education regarding appropriate medications and equipment

 Prior to each biannual visit, please fill out the Action Control Test (ACT) for your child.
 To fill out or print a copy of the ACT, please log on to the CHADIS website and click on "Asthma Visit".
-(For a Spanish copy, choose appropriate tab at top right of page.)
+(For a Spanish copy, choose the appropriate tab at the top right of the page.)